 Burns states that the notice needn’t be large – just legible – and recommends that the notice include the copyright symbol ©, the year of publication, and your name.
 She also points out that including the CMI increases the chance for damages to be awarded – which would make a lawyer far more inclined to take the case on a contingency basis.

 Leslie Burns is a California-based lawyer specializing in copyrights, contracts, and business law.
 Her background makes her a unique advocate for visual artists – for years, she was the studio and marketing manager for photo illustrator Stephen Webster.
 Her articles are both entertaining and informative; her article “More Monkey Business” (published on her Burns Auto Parts blog) was one of the most amusing takes on the monkey selfie dispute in 2014.

-Below: Burns' copyright notice on her photograph (snapped while in law school) isn't large, but clearly imparts her information.
-(Used with permission.)
+At top of page: Burns’ copyright notice on her photograph (snapped while in law school) isn’t large, but clearly imparts her information.
+(Photo © 2015 Leslie Burns.
+Used with permission.)